the-events-calendar/the-events-calendar/readme.txt

 * Fixed future recurring events displaying as having passed when object caching is enabled
 * Fixed calculation for determining all events in a month, which was causing the last day of multi-day events to be incorrectly left off
 * Make sure tribe_show_month() won't break any event views that come after it
+* Improve compatibility with Easy Digital Downloads
+* Fix a PHP notice when querying from events and other post types at the same time
+* Fix drafts count in the admin events list

 = 3.1 =